Children 3 months to 12 years (> 5 kg):

 Keep the medicine out of reach of children.

-100 ml in Pet Bottle with Cap and measuring Cup.
-Such 01 bottle in a carton with pack insert.
+100 ml in a PET bottle with a cap and measuring cup.
+Such 01 bottle in a carton with a pack insert.

 Contact us directly to receive full information on the product, the formulation, the science behind it, stability data, and more.
 Our Business Development Manager is a click away.